 What does your agitation have to do with anyone else?

 Let’s get back to the original agenda: patient commentary on where the autoimmune encephalitis field is at.
 Beyond what I outlined in 2022.

 Obligatory disclaimer to say: you should take what I say with a grain of salt, and consult multiple sources before drawing your own conclusions.

 I’ve been plugged into multiple online and offline support groups/non-profit organizations since I was diagnosed.
 They continue to grow and serve more people.
 And each year I notice more hopeful stories, where the patient receives timely diagnosis and treatment, and they actually get back in the ballpark of their pre-illness quality of life.

-The number of autoimmune neurology centres are growing, there are more doctors who are aware of encephalitis and know the appropriate testing to order, and prescriber comfort level is creeping higher because immunotherapies are increasingly become the standard of care across multiple autoimmune diseases.
+The number of autoimmune neurology centres are growing, there are more doctors who are aware of encephalitis and know the appropriate testing to order, and prescriber comfort level is creeping higher in part because immunotherapies are increasingly become the standard of care across multiple autoimmune diseases.
 We’ve shifted beyond just theory and fluffy handwaving regarding the basic foundations of the field (ish).
 These days—at least relative to a few years ago—we’re seeing more practical application.

 So when I see newbies under distress, but a) an autoantibody has been identified, b) they’re in a major urban centre, and c) the symptom + biomarker presentation is textbook, I feel reasonably hopeful that— *intentionally vague*—things will work out for them.

 On average.
 Sometimes… sometimes not.